PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 08:59:38
+Last updated: 2024-04-06 09:00:13
-Random Quote: You are the love of my life.
-Everything I have and everything I am is yours.
-Forever. - Barney Stinson
+Random Quote: I feel like her sobriety is completely dependent on how available I am to her. - Jules Vaughn